 Man-made pollutants found in Earth's deepest ocean trenches

-Die with Dignity..ashes to
+Die with Dignity..

 ashes, dust to dust.